houseofai/aem.ai/README.md

-# aem.ai
+# AEM.AI
 Adobe Experience Manager with Artificial Intelligence features

 AWS AI implemented features:

-- Face ID: Use Face ID to recognize your face and use it in payements or authentication
+- Face ID: Use Face ID to recognize your face and use it in payments or authentication
 - Celebrity recognition on AEM Assets: Use the implemented workflow to add the celebrities tag on your image.
 - Face recognition: Detect faces on an image
 - Image recognition: Object detection